AnkeDWBIT/Scripts_traineeship/README.md

 - The [Comparing Partitions Website](http://www.comparingpartitions.info/index.php?link=Tool) can be used to line up the results of MLST analysis and Agglomerative clustering of the data. \
 It calculates values such as: \
 Simpson's Index of Diversity, to measure the discriminatory ability of typing systems &\
-Rand Index, to give the global congruence between two typing methods.
+Adjusted Rand Index, to give the global congruence between two typing methods.
 ### Visualization of ANI clusters
 - The [Correlation Analysis website](https://bioit.shinyapps.io/ManiR/) can be used to make heatmaps of the ANI matrix and use MLST results as metadata. \
 Since the Excel-file can be quite large, it is advised to only upload worksheets with a subset of the data (these can be constructed using the "subset_matrix.py" script). \